 The Northwoods Cooperative Weed Management Area (NCWMA) is a collective group of state and federal agencies, municipalities, tribes, nonprofits, community organizations, and individuals who have come together to combat invasive species in Douglas, Bayfield, Ashland, and Iron counties in northern Wisconsin.

 The Northwoods Cooperative Weed Management Area provides a forum to share information and resources, collaborate on planning, and cooperate on invasive species management in northern Wisconsin.
-Learn more about us and check out our upcoming events!

 Working together to protect northern Wisconsin from invasive species.

 Coordinate community work days to control invasive plants

 Educate the public about invasive species through trainings, presentations, and informational materials

 Collaborate with agency staff, municipalities, and others on projects

 Hold regular monthly meetings open to the public

 Have Invasive Species on your Property?

 The NCWMA can provide technical assistance, such as plant identication and management options for various species.
 We have a tool shed with tools and equipment available for free public use.